-Below: Roughly three decades after the 1908 flood, railroad magnate John W Barriger took this photo from the rear
+Below: Roughly three decades after the 1908 flood, railroad magnate John W Barriger III took this photo from the rear

 platform of his business car as his train proceeded south through Waco.
 The view is north along the Katy tracks with

 the Brazos River bridge in the distance.
 The site of Tower 59 was to the right, approximately where the car is parked.

 The car at left is traveling on the street that was the SA&AP right-of-way.
 It does not appear that the SA&AP tracks